facts about medici family

 It is difficult to give an exact number, but the Medici fortune was considered vast for its time.

-Modern estimates place their wealth in the hundreds of millions or possibly over a billion dollars if adjusted for today’s money.
+Modern estimates place their wealth in the hundreds of millions or possibly over a billion dollars, adjusted for today’s purchasing power.

 The Medici Bank was once the most powerful financial institution in Europe.